I Should've Known: Critical reception

 In a review of Whatever, Mark Caro of the Chicago Tribune described "I Should've Known" as the best of the album's "upbeat songs" and a "crunching guitar stomp freshened by a breeze of background vocals."
 Chuck Campbell of the Scripps Howard News Service considered it a "liberating song" which is "so well crafted with its thoroughly ingratiating hook, sumptuous backing vocals and intriguing decorations that listeners will be hard pressed to let the album advance to the second track".

 Parry Gettelman of The Orlando Sentinel wrote: "'I Should've Known' sounds like Sgt.
 Pepper-era Beatles via World Party and Crowded House.
 There's a bit of the Kinks via Chrissie Hynde in Mann's vocal, and the coda is shot through with the riff from George Harrison's 'Something' kinda sideways and upside down."
 Sam Gnerre of The News-Pilot noted: "Mann breathes life into the often-complex songs with her warm, conversational vocal style, which gives mid-tempo songs such as "I Should've Known" a resonant fullness."

+In a review of the song's UK single release, Taylor Parkes of Melody Maker gave a mixed review, calling it "thick in both senses".
+He considered it "the fattest, most thunderous pop record of this or any other recent week", but also believed there is "more intelligence in a Linus manifesto than this happy, little rip-off" of Bob Dylan's 1973 song "Knockin' on Heaven's Door".